2007–2013 BMW X5 (E70) 2nd Gen – Common Problems

 6. Noisy Front Suspension

-Unlike its predecessor, which used a traditional McPerson strut assembly, the E70 has a double-wishbone suspension in the front.
+Unlike its predecessor, which used a traditional McPherson strut assembly, the E70 has a double-wishbone suspension in the front.
 This improves both handling and ride comfort but adds to the complexity and increases the number of potential failure points.

 Worn bushings and loose ball joints are the most common issues here, manifesting as various noises when going over bumps.
 When renewing damaged or worn components, it is best to replace them in pairs, as only this ensures lasting results.